Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Spectral Imagery Tasks

 In this problem setting, we aim to use a spatiotemporal spectral imagery series in which one or more images have missing data and predict those missing values.
 For our dataset, we chose to sample a new 1000 locations globally, similar to how our base dataset was created.
 We then did a 60-20-20 training-validation-test split and used patch series from the 600 patches for finetuning.
 We ensured that there is no overlap in regions across the 1000 newly sampled patches.
 We chose a input series length of 6, and varied the amount of missing values in input to make the task more challenging.
 Due to the prediction related nature of this task, models from all 4 pretraining tasks are finetuned.
 Decoder is reinitialised and finetuned using Mean Square Error loss.
 Encoder is kept fixed.
 For more architecture and implementation details please refer to Appendix Section \ref{sec:missing_image_prediction_appendix}.

 \textbf{Performance}: Table \ref{Tab:mse_miss_img} compares the Mean Squared Errors across the various finetuned models.
 We can see that as the percentage of missing values increases, the MSE values go up, which can be expected due to the task getting harder.
-However, we can note that the CI-VSF pretrained models have significantly lower MSE values when compared to MR variants.
-We also note that CI-VSF performs the best across all missing value percentages, with the error not rising as much as the other variants.
-This is because the causal nature of CI-VSF helps in filling in the missing values.
+However, we can note that the KG-VSF pretrained models have significantly lower MSE values when compared to MR variants.
+We also note that KG-VSF performs the best across all missing value percentages, with the error not rising as much as the other variants.
+This is because the causal nature of KG-VSF helps in filling in the missing values.
 We also observe that the difference between SM-MR and MM-MR is not very high, thus furthering our hypothesis that MM-MR method of pretraining does not effectively capture the relationship between the different modalities of data.

 In Figure \ref{fig:miss_img_imp_4waycomp} we compare some output images from our 50 percent missing values experiment across the four methodologies.
 Each row corresponds to a test sample, and a common trend across rows is that finetuned models pretrained using MR based methodologies do not fill the missing portions very well.
-In the first row, we can see that SM-VSF has added some false greenness but CI-VSF has not, showing that due to weather information, CI-VSF knows that growth has not occurred.
-Row 2 depicts a dried up river bed, but one can observe that SM-VSF fills the image with a wet river bed, whereas CI-VSF correctly estimates the dried up bed, once again proving that weather information has helped here.
-In the final row, we see a case where SM-VSF did not green up the region, but CI-VSF did, which once again is a result of causal embeddings.
+In the first row, we can see that SM-VSF has added some false greenness, and MM-VSF does capture greenness, but KG-VSF does not make these mistakes, showing that the embeddings have captured how weather information leads to growth.
+Row 2 depicts a dried up river bed, but one can observe that SM-VSF and MM-VSF fill the image with a wet river bed, whereas KG-VSF correctly estimates the dried up bed, once again proving embeddings have captured relevant causal satellite-weather information.
+In the final row, we see a case where SM-VSF and MM-VSF do not green up regions, but KG-VSF did, which once again is a result of causal embeddings.